 Redefining Memorial Day, or, Remembering the Millions of Innocent Civilians Killed in America’s Imperial Wars

-Hundreds of thousands of poor, indigenous peasants were slaughtered by US-backed Central American forces who utilized American-authored training manuals that taught kidnapping, torture and murder.
-From the Shah of Iran to Saddam Hussein to the military dictators of Latin America’s “Dirty Wars” and too many more murderous tyrants to mention here, the United States has been the world’s leading supporter of tyranny for far too long.
-Millions of innocents have died as a result.
-And in places like Palestine, where Israel is conducting a campaign of slow-motion ethnic cleansing financed by billions of American taxpayer dollars, thousands of innocents are still dying.
+Hundreds of thousands of indigenous peasants were slaughtered by US-backed Central American dictators whose security forces utilized American-authored training manuals that taught kidnapping, torture and murder.
+From the Shah of Iran to Saddam Hussein to the military dictators of Latin America’s ‘Dirty Wars’ and too many more murderous despots to mention here, the United States has been the world’s leading supporter of tyranny for far too long.
+Millions of totally innocent men, women and children have died as a result.
+And in places like Palestine, where Israel continues to conduct a campaign of slow-motion ethnic cleansing of Arabs financed by billions of American taxpayer dollars, thousands of innocents are still dying.

 These victims are almost never mentioned, never remembered.
-I propose we redefine Memorial Day, or perhaps out of reverence for the Americans who’ve died fighting our (mis)leaders’ wars, set aside a separate date on which we shall solemnly remember those millions of innocent men, women and children sacrificed upon the altar of imperialism.
+But to me, they’re as much a part of Memorial Day as the 1.3 million Americans who have died in our nation’s many wars.
+I propose redefining Memorial Day, or perhaps out of reverence for the Americans who have died fighting our (mis)leaders’ wars, setting aside a separate date on which we shall solemnly remember those millions of innocent human lives sacrificed upon the altar of imperialism.

 Tagged american atrocities, American imperialism, innocent civilians killed by united states, memorial day, redefining memorial day, spreading democracy, u.s. foreign policy, victims of u.s. imperialism, victims of u.s. wars, War on Terror